-20.3 All victims will be reassured that they are being taken seriously and that they will be supported and kept safe.
-No child will ever be made to feel ashamed for making a report or that they are creating a problem for our school.
+- 21.10 All victims will be reassured that they are being taken seriously and that they will be supported and kept safe.
+No child will ever be made to feel ashamed for making a report or that they are creating a problem for our school. - 21.11 Support will be given to both victims and perpetrators as required.

-21 Cultural Issues:
+22. Cultural Issues:

-- 21.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
-This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 21.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.
+- 22.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
+This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 22.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.

-22 So called 'honour' based abuse:
+23. So called 'honour' based abuse:

-- 22.1 Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
-For more information see Mandatory reporting of female genital mutilation: procedural information GOV.UK - 22.2 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
+- Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
+For more information see Mandatory reporting of female genital mutilation: procedural information - GOV.UK - 23.2 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils due to capacity or additional learning needs may not be able to give an informed consent and this will be dealt with under our child protection processes.
 Dropmore staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 or fmu@fco.gov.uk - 22.3 We are aware of the signs of FGM Female Genital Mutilation (FGM) NSPCC - 22.4 We recognise that both male and female pupils may be subject to honour-based abuse. - 22.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 22.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.
+Contact 020 7008 0151 or fmu@fcdo.gov.uk - 23.3 We are aware of the signs of FGM Female Genital Mutilation (FGM) NSPCC - 23.4 We recognise that both male and female pupils may be subject to honour-based abuse. - 23.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 23.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.